B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Turn-Logic.md

 Running the method `validateCommands` will check all the rules.
 Movement and attack checks are further consolidated as methods, whereas <a href="Turn-Logic.md#rule1" summary="Each Character can only have one command">rule 1</a> and <a href="Turn-Logic.md#rule6" summary="Opposing players may not move to the same position">rule 6</a> are not.
-The resulting `ValidationResult` object contains a list of `MovementConflict`-Pairs ('bounces') and lists of valid moves and valid attacks.
+The resulting `ValidationResult` object contains a list of conflicting [MovementDataModel](MovementDataModel.md)-Pairs ('bounces') and lists of valid moves and valid attacks.

 ```mermaid